jaydesai10/jaydesai10.github.io/_pages/about.md

 ## Extracurricular Activities

 During my undergrad, I was the joint-secretary of the Physics and Astronomy Club at IITR.
-We used to host frequent night-sky observation sessions, where we used to indulge in amateur astronomy with two Celestron telescopes.
+We used to host frequent night-sky observation sessions, where we indulged in amateur astronomy with two Celestron telescopes.
-We also hosted a small fest every year, named Cosmic Voyage, where there would be three days of events and webinars by eminent physicists from around the world.
+We also hosted a small fest every year, named Cosmic Voyage, that had three days of events and webinars by eminent physicists and astronomers from around the world.